-The role of HR at the Hopi Tribe is to offer guidance, provide options and partner with employees to create workable solutions to work related situations.
-HR has the responsibilty to ensure that employees are aware of their benefits and select the benefits they rate as well as maintaining positive employee relations, enforcing compliance with laws, communicate policies and procedures, and support the overall strategy of the Hopi Tribe.
+The role of HR at the Hopi Tribe is to offer guidance and assistance to the community and employees, provide options and partner with employees to create workable solutions to work related situations.
+HR has the responsibility to ensure that employees are aware of their benefits and select the benefits they rate as well as maintaining positive employee relations, enforcing compliance with laws, communicate policies and procedures, and support the overall strategy of the Hopi Tribe.

 The Recruiting and Staffing Management Discipline deals with the strategies, tactics, and process for identifying, recruiting and retaining the human resources needed to support all Tribal activities both currently and in the future.
 It includes developing, implementing and evaluation programs-in compliance with equal employment laws and regulations-for sourcing , recruiting, hiring, orienting, and retaining talent, as well as succession planning and organizational exit.
 It also includes matters that focus on careers, communications, legal and regulatory issues, technology metrics and outsourcing in the staffing management field, as well as effective staffing management practices and management practices.